 During Hollywood’s golden era, hundreds of movie houses were built across the Southeast in cities and towns of all sizes.
 Today, some of those theaters are still in existence while others have been allowed to fade away.
 By the 1930s, many Southern towns like Florence, South Carolina were slowly rebounding from the Great Depression.
 As the railroad expanded and brought in more people, small towns across the state quickly blossomed and the theaters became a popular source for family entertainment.
 Originally constructed in an Art Deco motif, the O’Dowd Theatre in downtown Florence, South Carolina first opened its doors in the late 1920s and was renamed the Carolina Theater around 1935.
 Film showings included a midday matinee and a Friday and Saturday night feature.
 Ticket prices were a quarter, give or take a few cents.

-Probably the greatest national attention came from the VFW and a recommendation that Roger Cook receive the Carnegie Medal for bravery.
-It was Cook who went to the stage front of the theater and, with lights-down, announced that a new state law required an evacuation of theaters for quick examination of the theater periodically to ensure there was no fire.
+Probably the greatest national attention came from the V.F.W. and a recommendation that Woodrow Cook receive the Carnegie Medal for bravery.
+It was Cook who went to the stage front of the theater and, with lights down, announced that a new state law required an evacuation of theaters for quick examination of the theater periodically to ensure there was no fire.
 After a little groaning, the audience made their way out onto the street, where they were amazed to learn the theater was actually on fire.
 There were no fatalities or serious injuries thanks to quick thinking usher, and everyone walked out calmly.
-No award was ever given to Roger Cook.
-The fire at the Carolina and two other fires that happened shortly after are considered as being the impetus for the city to begin work on a water system for downtown.
+No award was ever given to Cook.
+The fire at the Carolina Theater and two other fires that happened shortly after are considered as being the impetus for the city of Florence to begin work on a water system downtown.

-Prior to the fire, the theater showed cowboy movies on Wednesdays, Fridays and Saturdays.
-At the same showing, the theater usually also displayed a cartoon (this is how Looney Tunes and Mickey Mouse got their start), local advertisements and a serial.
-Serials were sort of a predecessor of TV shows in that they were shown in pieces and each piece moved the script forward.
+Prior to the fire, the Carolina showed cowboy movies on Wednesdays, Fridays and Saturdays.
+At the same showing, the theater usually also displayed a cartoon (this is how Looney Tunes and Mickey Mouse got their start), local advertisements and what was called a serial.
+Serials were sort of a predecessor of TV episodes in that they were shown in pieces and each piece moved the script forward.
 They remained in demand until television sets became popular.

-The last time the 750-seat facility was used as a theater was in the 1970s.
+The 1970s were the last time the 750-seat theater was in use.
 After that, the building was used for church services until the 1980s.
 Once the church closed, the theater was left abandoned.
 The City of Florence eventually acquired the building and rumors spread quickly of a possible redevelopment.
-Plans for the $2 million redevelopment project include transforming the space into a multi-purpose event facility with a 200 to 250-seat venue that would primarily be used for concerts, weddings, or conferences.
+Plans for the $2 million redevelopment project include transforming the space into a multi-purpose event facility with a 250-seat venue that would primarily be used for concerts, weddings, or conferences.
 The building will also be equipped with a restaurant kitchen to cater for the events.

-Thank you for reading.
-I appreciate your support.
+Thanks for reading.
+I appreciate the support.
 Please share the blog with your friends.